MartinPons/Analysis-of-hotel-bookings/README.md

 2. Up to what point adr, length of stay and lead time for groups reservation difers from individual / transient ones?
 3. Can we predict a cancellation, just with the information available at the moment this reservation has been made?

-The two first questions are commom ones for everyone that wants to enenter the market.
+The two first questions are commom ones for everyone that wants to enter the market.
 The second one is specially relevant from a business stand point.
 Transiend demand displaced by Groups require an specific analysis because it can affect main kpis not only for the day groups stay in, but for the surrinding days: a booking by a group it can make more difficult to sell rooms for the week the groups stays in.
+Finally being able to predict wether a booking will be canceled puts the marketing and sales team in an advanced position regarding selling, pricing and segmentation actions.

 The data is published under a Creative Commons license

 ### File description

-### Licenses
+- requirements.txt: requeriments file with the modules used in the analysis
+- Analysis of hotel bookings.ipynb: jupyter notebook with the analysis

 ### Aknowledgments